 Kids Story Time – on-line reading sessions of some of our favorite children’s books.
 Appropriate for ages 4 and up.
 Parents are welcome to join with their children.

 Virtual Astronomy Night for Schools – invite your students and parents to a fun and educational evening about space.
 The program typically runs 2 hours with multiple activities and presentations for the students to choose.
 The topics and activities can be tailored for the grades involved and the lesson plans being taught.

 Chat with a NASA Solar System Ambassador –personalized 30-minute informal chats for students of all grades.
 NASA trained volunteers chat with parents and children about many different astronomy and space related topics, help with school projects, and explore on-line resources to learn more.

-High Altitude Research Program – a project-based learning (PBL) program in which Middle and High School students can apply what they have learnt about scientific methodology, various sciences including physics, chemistry, atmospheric, and climate science, technology, and computer programming and participate in a real-world research project.
+High Altitude Research Program – a project-based learning (PBL) program in which Middle and High School students can apply what they have learned about scientific methodology, physics, chemistry, atmospheric and climate science, technology, and computer programming and participate in a real-world research project.

 School Astronomy and Science Nights- Science Heads offers over 80 hands-on STEM activities for students in grades 3 – 8 for use at school and PTA/PTO organized events.

 Mobile Observatory – the Explorer 1 astronomical observatory offers a professional astronomer-like experience for schools, museums, and municipalities.
 Advanced computer-controlled telescopes for both day time and night time use offer breath taking views of the Sun, planets, nebulas, and many other astronomical objects.
 Read Kiwanis International magazine article: Stargazers – KIWANIS MAGAZINE